-- Play: "No Yards" when Team B returner is standing in the Team B end zone.
-Ruling: No points and Team B ball on the B 10-yard line (unless B elects to give up the point).
+- 1 Play: "No Yards" when Team B returner is standing in the Team B end zone. - Ruling: No points and Team B ball on the B 10-yard line (unless B elects to give up the point).
 It doesn't matter where the ball hits the ground or where guilty Team A player(s) are standing.
 (Ruled 24.10.2) - 2 The entire ball must be carried under the end zone to avoid a rouge.
-The key call it is "ball vs. goal line" not "was the player touched on part of the body in the end zone." - 3 If the punt returner carries the ball out of the end zone and then retreats back into the end zone or throws the ball back into the end zone, a possible Safety Touch may result. - Play: Team B punt returner is still in the end zone when B2 commits obstruction (a) in the end zone or (b) on the B5-yard line.
-B1 is touched on the B4-yard line.
-Ruling: Options to Team A: In both cases, 1-point or Team B scrimmages the ball on the
+The key call it is "ball vs. goal line" not "was the player touched on part of the body in the end zone." - If the punt returner carries the ball out of the end zone and then retreats back into the end zone or throws the ball back into the end zone, a possible Safety Touch may result. - 4 Play: Team B punt returner is still in the end zone when B2 commits obstruction (a) in the end zone or (b) on the B5-yard line.
+B1 is touched on the B4-yard line. - Ruling: Options to Team A: In both cases, 1-point or Team B scrimmages the ball on the B 4-yard line.

-Ruling: Options to leam A: In both cases, 1-point or leam B scrimmages the ball on the B 4-yard line.
 Team B scrimmaging in the ball on the B 2-yard line is NOT an option.
 (Rule

-- 5 Play: Team A punts from deep in own end zone and the ball is coming down to B1 still in the Team A end zone; A2 commits " no yards" to prevent B1 from catching the ball. - Ruling: Options to Team B: Safety Touch or take the ball on the A 1-yard line.
+Play: Team A punts from deep in own end zone and the ball is coming down to B1 still in the Team A end zone; A2 commits " no yards" to prevent B1 from catching the ball.

+Ruling: Options to Team B: Safety Touch or take the ball on the A 1-yard line.
 (Rule 24.10.3)